adunning/dissertation/4-reading-alexander.md

 - Liber secundus de commendatione vini.
 - Liber tercius de commendatione vini.

 It is significant that this is the only part of the manuscript as produced at Cirencester that uses works from authors other than Alexander; this was probably done because the compiler felt these poems were integral to the context of *De commendatione uini*, whether through his source materials or living memory.
 The exchange between Peter of Blois and Robert de Bellofago has been edited among Peter's other poems [@peter_of_blois:1998carmina, pp. 275-285 (nos.
 1.6, 1.6a, 1.7)].
 Braunholtz was the first to edit the verses by Robert, but does not mention the existence of Alexander's verses [@braunholtz:1927streitgedichte; for general remarks on the genre and additional historical context, see also @walther:1920streitgedicht, pp. 52–53; @rigg:1977golias, pp. 79–80; @weeda:2012images, pp. 296–302].
 Wilmart discovered an additional contribution to the series, speculating that it was another reply by Robert [@wilmart:1938une].
-Excerpts of *De commendatione uini* were reproduced at an early date from the Paris anthology [@esposito:1915some, pp. 452-460; @walther:1965kleineren, pp. 112-121], and the full work was edited by Hochgürtel [@alexander_neckam:2008suppletio, pp. 195–218 (carmina metrica, 1–3), with an introduction at lix–lxvi].
-While he allows that Alexander was familiar with Peter's work, he does not appear to see *De commentatione uini* as a direct response [Hochgürtel, introduction to @alexander_neckam:2008suppletio, p. lxiii, not recognizing that Wollin's manuscript C2 is the same as Gg.6.42]; further, he produces an entirely ideosyncatic organization for Alexander's poems with almost no reference to their sequence in the manuscripts.
+Excerpts of *De commendatione uini* were reproduced at an early date from the Paris anthology [@esposito:1915some, pp. 452-460; @walther:1965kleineren, pp. 112-121; @serlo_of_wilton:1965poèmes, pp. 33–34 discusses a citation from 'Serlo'], and the full work was edited by Hochgürtel [@alexander_neckam:2008suppletio, pp. 195–218 (carmina metrica, 1–3), with an introduction at lix–lxvi].
+While he allows that Alexander was familiar with Peter's work, he does not appear to see *De commentatione uini* as a direct response [Hochgürtel, introduction to @alexander_neckam:2008suppletio, p. lxiii, not recognizing that Wollin's manuscript C2 is the same as Gg.6.42]; further, he produces an entirely ideosyncatic organization for Alexander's poems with almost no reference to their sequence in the manuscripts [this approach is also criticized by @thomson:2011alexandri].
 He takes the suggestion of Rigg that the books 'may originally have been separate' too far [@rigg:1992history, p.
 121; Höchgurtel, introduction to @alexander_neckam:2008suppletio, pp. lix–lx], and, without explanation, does not consider the verse epistle to Thomas to have any relationship to the text [@alexander_neckam:2008suppletio, pp. 235–236 (carmina rhythmica, 9)].

 In the context of the Cambridge manuscript, the most obvious understanding of the poem to Thomas, abbot of Gloucester, is to take it as a dedication to *De commendatione uini*, as it is listed in the Cambridge catalogue [@hardwick:1856catalogue, p.
 3:233].
 In the Paris anthology, it has no connection to this work, though its presentation of *De commendatione uini* is somewhat confused: the first two books (fols.
 214va–215vb) are separated from the third (fols.
 216va–217rb), and some of the verses are repeated on fol.
 238ra: Hunt takes this as a fragment, while Cropp argues that they could equally be understood as the conclusion to *Corrogationes noui Promethei*, which ends at this point [@hunt:1984schools, p.
 141; @cropp:1991critical, pp. 49–51, 76; cf. Hochgürtel, introduction to @alexander_neckam:2008suppletio, p. lxvi].
 The poem to Thomas only appears on fol.
 240ra, surrounded by other assorted verses.
 Madrid, Biblioteca de Palacio, MS II.468 (formerly 2.e.5), has the verses to Thomas on fol.
 27v, and *De commendatione uini* on fols.
 179v–188v.
 The Cambridge manuscript is thus alone in associating the poem with the rest of *De commendatione uini*, but it seems highly sensible.
-While the poem does not refer directly to a work on wine, the opening line of the epistle ('Munus. set munusculum', fol.
+While the poem does not refer directly to a work on wine, the opening line ('Munus. set munusculum', fol.
 224r) mirrors that of the response by Peter of Blois ('Scribo. set inuitus', fol.
 223v), and the Goliardic rhyme scheme matches the first poem by Peter and Robert's response.
 The epistle must have accommpanied some 'munusculum' by Alexander, and the manuscript and stylistic evidence, as well as the note of satire and references to food, suggest *De commentatione uini* ahead of any of Alexander's other works.

 A letter of Peter of Blois provides further evidence for linking the epistle to this debate, where he criticizes a Thomas for his promotion of beer over wine.
 Unfortunately, the opening of this letter has been lost; Revell suggested that it could have been addressed to either Alexander or Robert [@blois:1993later, pp. 159–60n (no. 31.1)].
 The former is perhaps more likely, based on a passage towards the end of the letter that Alexander echoes in his own work [@blois:1993later, p.
 164n (no. 31.10); @browne:1954british, pp. 77–78; @alexander_neckam:2008suppletio, pp. 218–219 (carmina metrica, 4)].
 Revell also points out another letter from Peter to a magister A. on alcohol [@peter_of_blois:1847petri, pp. 1:17–19 (no. 7)], but it should be noted that Oxford, Bodleian Library, MS Bodley 426 addresses it to a magister Ambrosius.
 There is also more solidly attributed correspondence between the figures: he congratulates Alexander on taking up monastic vows [@peter_of_blois:1847petri, pp. 2:21–26 (no. 137); cited by @hunt:1984schools, pp. 9–12], and criticizes the views of a magister A. on whether guilt could return to a sinner [@blois:1993later, p.
 304n (no. 70)].
 Some of these exchanges might sound somewhat unfriendly, but this is partially Peter's style, whose letters have been labelled 'a microhistory of anxiety' [@cotts:2009clerical, p.
 56].
 He seems to have maintained a close connection with Cirencester [cf. @blois:1993later, nos.
 45, 52].
 Alexander addresses to a Peter in his versified version of *Corrogationes Promethei*, which could plausibly refer to Peter of Blois, though Hunt thought it might have been a nephew [@hunt:1984schools, pp. 12–13].
 One must still speculate on how this exchange came about; but it seems certain both that Alexander is responding directly to the poems of Peter and Robert, and that he is addressing Thomas as another object of Peter's promotion of wine.